Stevie Wright: Later years

 On 31 January 2009, Wright headlined the Legends of Rock festival in Byron Bay.
 Songs played included "Sorry", "I'll Make You Happy", "Evie (part 2)", "Friday on My Mind", "She's So Fine" and "Wedding Ring".
 He was interviewed for the Macquarie Regional Radioworks program Sunday Groovies, by Kym Ferguson, on 11 February.
 He reported that 2009 was an exciting and busy year with new material and previously unreleased tracks expected.

 Wright retired and lived on the South Coast of New South Wales.
 He died on 27 December 2015 at Moruya Hospital of pneumonia.
-Wright's funeral was held at St Andrew's Cathedral in Sydney on 8 January 2016.
+His funeral was held at St Andrew's Cathedral in Sydney on 8 January 2016.